joshbegley/nyt-latest/README.md

 **It Shouldn’t Take This Long to Vaccinate Our Youngest Kids**\
-`The formula shortage came on top of the seemingly endless wait for vaccines.`\
+`The formula shortage came on the heels of this seemingly endless wait.`\
 https://nytimes.com/2022/05/25/opinion/vaccines-children.html?searchResultPosition=1

 **Parents were asked for DNA samples to help identify victims.**\